Murder of crows turn on businesses

 BARKLY Street businesses are being traumatised by a murder of crows causing significant destruction to cars, windows and signage.

-Business after business on the street’s south side have been forced to vacate their laneway parking to spare their vehicles from significant damage, leaving them with little option but to park in the main street.
+Business after business on the street’s south side has been forced to vacate their laneway parking to spare their vehicles from significant damage, leaving them with little option but to park in the main street.

 Staff at Skinco Beauty, Sede Café, Nutrien Harcourts Ararat, GJ Gardner Homes, Ararat Ballarat Real Estate and One Office National have all been victims of the bird’s menacing acts.